 You’re balding, you have a paunch, your behavior is embarrassing, and tomorrow you’ll be dead.

-I believe my assessment to be more accurate, and it cost $939,000 less.
+I believe my assessment is more accurate, and it costs $939,000 less.

-$592,000 dollars to determine that chimpanzees with the best poop flinging skills are also the best communicators.
+$592,000 to determine that chimpanzees with the best poop-flinging skills are also the best communicators.

 I think I can write without fear of contradiction: if you address someone by slapping a fistful of your feces in their face, you will have effectively gained their undivided attention.

 However, be prepared for that person to subsequently communicate their feelings…violently.

 $117,000 to learn that most chimps are right-handed.

 Couldn’t the researchers from the previous study have just made a note of which hand the chimps were throwing their feces with; if you’re going to do something as important as throwing your feces, you’re not going to do it off-handed.